handsontable/handsontable/docs/content/guides/getting-started/react-redux.md

 [[toc]]

+You can integrate Handsontable with Redux or a similar state management library.

+Before using any state management library, make sure you know how Handsontable handles data: see the [Binding to data](@/guides/getting-started/binding-to-data.md#understand-binding-as-a-reference) page.

 ## Overview

 The following example implements the `@handsontable/react` component with a [`readOnly`](@/api/options.md#readonly) toggle switch and the Redux state manager.